 Bathe a room in natural light.
 Leave windows untreated or use sheer curtains.
 This will allow natural light to shine in and trick your eyes into thinking that your room has depth.
 If you need more privacy and use heavy drapes, keeping them in the same colors as the walls to help avoid contrast to space.

 Decorative mirrors are the quickest way to make a room appear larger.
-They not only reflect images, they also reflect light and color while adding a touch of sparkle.
+They not only reflect images, but they also reflect light and color while adding a touch of sparkle.
 Lean an over-sized full-length mirror against a key wall, hang multiple mirrors (side-by-side), or insert walled/framed floor-to-ceiling wall mirrors to create a statement wall.

 The Right Hues

-Using cool shades of pale colors such as pastels, neutrals, light grays, and blues will make the walls visually recede and will keep your room, light, airy and open.
+Using cool shades of pale colors such as pastels, neutrals, light grays, and blues will make the walls visually recede and will keep your room, light, airy, and open.
 Painting your walls, ceilings, trim, and doors the same shade, (or various shades of the same color), helps create a consistent flow.
 Surfaces painted in similar colors blend beautifully and allow any accent pillows, throw blankets or colorful accessories to really stand out.

 Lighting and Art Work